 Budd understood right then that help in Afghanistan would have to be a long term proposition, based on trust and building relationships over time.
 He pledged to himself and the village leader that he would be back, and that he would be in it for the long haul.

 There are no quick fixes to bringing about meaningful change.
-Budd has gone to Afghanistan twice a year for six and one half years, a total of 13 times.
+Budd has gone to Afghanistan twice a year a total of 20 times over 10 years.
 Trust in Education is a highly regarded and respected organization in several Afghan villages.
 We keep coming back!

-Over the past ten years, Trust in Education has expanded from one school of 120 children, to supporting classes in 10 villages that in 2010 helped educate more than 1,250 children.
+Over the past twelve years, Trust in Education has expanded from one school of 120 children, to supporting schools and classes in Kabul and 6 villages that in 2015 helped educate thousands of children.

 We have worked with the villagers to jointly prioritize their other needs, funding economic development projects and other wish list items, so they can better support their families.

-- We have found sponsors for more than 75 street children, and we have helped some of the poorest Afghan families have food on the table and clothes on their backs.
+- We have found sponsors for more than 75 street children and provided food and clothes to thousands of refugees.

-- We have instituted pilot projects such as microcredit financing and solar ovens.
+- We have instituted pilot projects such as solar ovens.

-- We have supported improved health care, both through direct care and through providing supplies to hospitals.
+- We have supported improved health care, through direct care and by providing supplies to hospitals.

 - And we have a “play strategy” which supports playgrounds and soccer programs, both to improve school attendance and because we recognize how important it is to incorporate fun into a child’s day.

-With Budd serving as the messenger between American communities and Afghan villages, sharing what he has seen and learned through his many visits, thousands of Americans have become transformed into supporters.
+With Budd serving as the messenger — the “TIE” between American communities and Afghan villages, sharing what he has seen and learned through his many visits, thousands of Americans have become transformed into supporters.